+By joining the NanoDTC programme, students will benefit from being a member of a vibrant and growing ecosystem, interacting with like-minded researchers across academic departments, as well as university spinouts and companies in the Cambridge innovation network.
 The programme's cohort-based approach to PhD training provides opportunities for peer-to-peer learning and mutual support, a strong network for sharing information on facilities and tools for research, and fertile ground for novel research ideas.
-The cohort-based environment also makes for a positive social experience during a PhD, which benefits students' well-being.

 Knowledge and Understanding